yashk2810/jekyll-now/_posts/2017-4-15-Applying Convolutional Neural Network on the MNIST dataset.md

 ![MNIST](https://raw.githubusercontent.com/yashk2810/yashk2810.github.io/master/images/mnist.png "MNIST")

-MNIST dataset consists of images of handwritten digits.
+MNIST dataset contains images of handwritten digits.
 It has 60,000 images under the training set and 10,000 images under the test set.
+We will use Keras library with Tensorflow backend to classify the images.